-3.3.1 Recommendation: Enact legislation requiring the juvenile justice system to provide access to specialized services for identified sex trafficked children and youth.

-Policy Goal 3.4 State law extends foster care services to older foster youth.
+- 3.4.1 Recommendation: Statutorily require the juvenile justice system to provide access to specialized services for identified sex trafficked children and youth.
+(See Issue Brief 3.4.) - Policy Goal 3.5 State law extends foster care services to older foster youth. - PARTIALLY MET

 Rhode Island law extends foster care services to youth under 21 years of age through a voluntary extended foster care agreement.
-However, these services are not extended to youth under 23 years of age as permitted under federal law.13 Specifically, R.I.
+However, these services are not extended to youth under 23 years of age as permitted under federal law.
+Specifically, R.I.
 Gen. Laws Ann. § 14-1-6(c), (d) (Retention of jurisdiction) provides,

-(c) A child, who is in foster care on their eighteenth birthday due to the filing of a miscellaneous petition or a petition alleging that the child is dependent, neglected, or abused pursuant to \$ 14-1-5, 40-11-7 or 42-72-14, may voluntarily elect to continue responsibility for care and placement from DCYF and to remain under the legal supervision of the court as a young adult until age twenty-one (21), provided:

-- (1) The young adult was in the legal custody of the department at age eighteen (18); and - (2) The young adult is participating in at least one of the following:

-(i) Completing the requirements to receive a high school diploma or GED;

-(ii) Completing a secondary education or a program leading to an equivalent credential; enrolled in an institution that provides postsecondary or vocational education;

-(iii) Participating in a job-training program or an activity designed to promote or remove barriers to employment;
+- (c) A child, who is in foster care on their eighteenth birthday due to the filing of a miscellaneous petition or a petition alleging that the child is dependent, neglected, or abused pursuant to §§ 14-1-5, 40-11-7 or 42-72-14, may voluntarily elect to continue responsibility for care and placement from DCYF and to remain under the legal supervision of the court as a young adult until age twenty-one (21), provided: - (1) The young adult was in the legal custody of the department at age eighteen (18); and - (2) The young adult is participating in at least one of the following: - (i) Completing the requirements to receive a high school diploma or GED; - (ii) Completing a secondary education or a program leading to an equivalent credential; enrolled in an institution that provides postsecondary or vocational education; - (iii) Participating in a job-training program or an activity designed to promote or remove barriers to employment;